Esri/arcade-expressions/dashboard_data/CombineMultipleLayers(SerialChart).md

     [{ name: 'janssen', expression: 'F_1st_dose_allocations', statistic: 'SUM' }]
 );

-// Create empty array for features var features = [];
+// Create empty array for features, feat object to populate array var features = [];

-// Declare feat outside of loops var feat = '';
+var feat;

 // Loop through each of the three FeatureSets and populate feature array. for (var m in moderna) {